Pickles on FIRE: The 3D Shape Evolution of Simulated Milky Way-Mass Galaxies: Methods

-Finally, we employ our algorithm to measure the shape of the dark matter structure within both our standard volume ($0.1 r_{\mathrm{vir}}$) and an extended radius of $r_{\mathrm{vir}}$ using dark matter particles rather than star particles in Equation \ref{eq:R}.
-Thus, each of the 13 simulations is measured using all methods in 18 different snapshots, spaced approximately 750 Myr apart, starting from $z = 7$ to $z = 0$.
-In this context, we refer to the lookback time of a population as the time between a given snapshot and the present day ($z=0$); for example, $z = 7$ corresponds to a lookback time of 13.0 Gyr.
+We track shapes using five distinct weighting schemes and choices of components.
+The first four explore the shape of the main progenitor of each galaxy through cosmic time using 18 snapshot outputs.
+The snapshots are spaced approximately 750~Myr apart from $z=7$ to $z=0$.
+Throughout the paper, lookback time refers to the time elapsed between a given snapshot and the present day; for example, $z=7$ corresponds to a lookback time of 13.0~Gyr.